JHGelpi/sas-jira/NORMALIZED_SPRINT_MIGRATION_PLAN.md

 ### Week 1: Announcement
 **Audience**: All Jira users, product owners, scrum masters **Message**:
-> "We're improving sprint tracking by using fix versions instead of sprint names.
+> "We're improving release tracking by using fix versions to calculate ship cadence.
 Starting [DATE], the system will validate that Done issues have valid fix versions in YYYY.MM format (e.g., 2025.09).
 Issues with only 'Now', 'Next', or 'Future' will be flagged."

 ### Week 2: Reminder
 **Audience**: Teams with flagged issues